Ajan-S/Python_CompanyTracker/README.md

         else:
             messagebox.showerror("Error", "Please enter a company name.")
   ```
-The remove function removes a company that has been selected by the list cursor.
+The remove function removes a company that has been selected by the cursor.
 The company is removed from the set of companies and from the listbox, finally being saved into the json file.
 If no company has been selected a suitable error message is displayed.
 ```python
   def remove_company(self):
         selected = self.company_listbox.curselection()